 All links on Mastodon count as 23 characters towards your post’s character limit, no matter how long they really are.
 Because of this, there is no need to use link shortener services on Mastodon.

-Mastodon does this because it’s much better for privacy that links remain in their original form, as link shortener services tend to track the people that click on them.
-It also means the links will continue to work in the future and aren’t dependent on the existence of the link shortener service.
+- It’s much better for everyone’s privacy that links people post remain in their original form.
+Link shortener services tend to track the people that click on them.

 But I want to track people who click on my links!